 In 1947, Marie Bordeau sold 103 Beacon and moved to 495-497 Beacon.
 She continued to live there and operate it as a lodging house until about 1949.

 In October of 1949, Louis Pappas, owner of the Esplanade Café at 25 Massachusetts Avenue, filed for (and subsequently received) permission to construct an addition at the rear of 25 Massachusetts Avenue, connecting with the rear wall of 495-497 Beacon.
 No opening was cut between 25 Massachusetts Avenue and 495 Beacon.
-However, by 1950, the Esplanade Café was operating at both 25 Massachusetts Avenue and 495 Beacon in the space previously occupied by Huntt’s Cafeteria.
+However, by 1950, the Esplanade Café was operating at 25 Massachusetts Avenue and its Zebra Lounge (with live entertainment) at 495-497 Beacon in the space previously occupied by Huntt’s Cafeteria.

-In November of 1950, Louis Pappas applied for an license to serve alcoholic beverages at the Esplanade Café, indicating both addresses.
+In November of 1950, Louis Pappas applied for a license to serve alcoholic beverages at the Esplanade Café, indicating both addresses.

 In December of 1952, 495-497 Beacon was acquired by the Esplanade Café, Inc.

-The Esplanade Café continued to be located at 25 Massachusetts Avenue and 495 Beacon until the late 1950s.
+The Esplanade Café continued to be located at 25 Massachusetts Avenue and 495-497 Beacon until the mid- to late 1950s.

 In March of 1959, I. J. Kennedy, Inc., acquired 495-497 Beacon from the Esplanade Café, Inc.